satrajitghosh183/Flat_Walkthrough/README.md

-# Flat_Walkthrough
-A housing apartment walkthrough for a flat in a highrise building

 # Apartment Walkthrough VR Application

 This repository contains a virtual reality (VR) application for housing viewing, created using Unity and Blender.
 The application is designed to be viewed using the Oculus Quest VR headset.